-In his later book "Megachoices: Options For Tomorrow's World", the author enclosed all indicated tendencies and put them together into one characteristic of our epoch: "transition from choice or - or to the society with a broad diapason of choices" (1985, pp.13-16).
+In his later book "Megachoices: Options For Tomorrow's World", the author enclosed all indicated tendencies and put them together into one characteristic of our epoch: "transition from choice or - or to the society with a broad diapason of choices" (1985, pp.13-6).
 Unfortunately, we cannot agree with the last one taking it as a universal principle, for it is very discussible not only the enclosing the society that have a broad diapason of choices, but the pure freedom of choices, which often chokes and reduces in various ways, and at all levels: individual, local, national, international and global.
 Therefore, we think that the reduction of choice is direct proportional to an institutional vacuum, and it is unfortunately, broadly spread and it disables the development of many countries and regions.
-In that sense, using broad used term postindustrial society, which has many names in the literature (cybernetic, information, civilization of the third wave, ecological, postcollective, humanitarian, postoptimal, technocrat, digital, etc.) we have to be aware of its limitation, restriction and imperfection, particularly from the aspects of its diffusion in the world.
-Although, the "new economy", in principle, offers big possibilities of concretization and selfpromoting, there is a significant (or rather fatal) discordance bet-
+In that sense, using broad

 12 Transforming information into an important production resource in a certain way undermines the working theory of values, broadens the production factor scheme and causes many practical consequences.
 Namely, the technique pushes the man out of some fields of material production sphere, which is reflected onto social system (across the unemployment growth and so on).
-In addition to , there brings up the whole set of - questions regarding to researching of original role of work in creation of production surplus, for possibility of measuring values of various informative services on the base of abstract work, and so on.
+In addition to , there brings up the whole set of questions regarding to researching of original role of work in creation of production surplus, for possibility of measuring values of various informative services on the base of abstract work, and so on.